Silhouette of a person seen through a frosted glass door.

 If you feel like leaving - read from Flight

-Tales of escape, distance, drift —
+Tales of escape, distance and drift

-and the ache of almost.
+The ache of almost.

 If you’ve just been hurt - read from Shelter